Stories of USA Today

 Materials for Reading & Listening Practice

-ECPE test is to evaluate EFL (English as a Foreign Language) people's English skills.
-This test normally has four sections: listening, reading, writing, and speaking.
+The ECPE test evaluates EFL (English as a Foreign Language) people's English skills.
+It normally has four sections: listening, reading, writing, and speaking.
 Because test takers aren't native English speakers, ECPE vocabulary plays a crucial role in all sections.

-In preparing the test, more than half of the time is for studying new words and reviewing known words on average.
-This app, ECPE Test for Vocabulary, is a pure online tool to evaluate vocabulary level.
-For self-taught test takers, this app helps to understand own level and progress and play a key part in planning or scheduling ECPE vocabulary study.
+On average, more than half of the time spent preparing the test is spent studying new words and reviewing known words.
+This app, the ECPE Test for Vocabulary, is a pure online tool for evaluating vocabulary levels.
+For self-taught test takers, this app helps them understand their own level and progress and plays a key part in planning or scheduling ECPE vocabulary study.

 This app has a built-in ECPE vocabulary that includes 1200 middle-level words.
 You needn't worry about the test contents, and the test question sheet will be produced automatically as long as you request.
-In addition to a proven test word bank, we implement the app with cutting edge computer and web technology.
-The primary feature of the app is to check if you know or not know a word.
-The question sheet is made dynamically with 12 random words, which shows on a web page.
+In addition to a proven test word bank, we implement the app with cutting-edge computer and web technology.
+The primary feature of the app is to check if you know or do not know a word.
+The question sheet is made dynamically with 12 random words.

 Some ECPE test-takers use this app as a study tool rather than a test tool.
-Considering it has a fixed vocabulary, some people use it to study and review words by repeated tests.
-At the online ECPE test sheet, you will see all correct answers if you failed.
+Considering that it has a fixed vocabulary, some people use it to study and review words through repeated tests.
+On the ECPE test sheet, you will see all correct answers if you fail.
 It's a quick and intelligent way to learn new words or review known words.

-This app stores your test result for further analysis and comparison.
-If you want to run all functionalities, you should sign on at first to let your data save through your account.
+This app stores your test results for further analysis and comparison.
+If you want to run all functionalities, you should sign on first to let your data save through your account.
 If you don't have an account yet, please create one immediately.
-It is a free feature; as long as you get access code, sign on, and enjoy all features of this great app: ECPE Test for Vocabulary!
+It is a free feature as long as you get an access code, sign on, and enjoy all the features of this great app: ECPE Test for Vocabulary!

 Questions and Answers